Skip to content

 WaitFor

-For each product, a waitFor structure providing the name, service and timeout, in seconds, that should be waited (defaults to 300 if not provided) on before the running container con continue.
-This will inject an initContainer using the PingToolkit wait-for utility until it can nc host:port before continuing.
+For each product, you can provide a waitFor structure indicating the name, service and timeout (in seconds) for which the container should wait, (default 300) before continuing.
+This setting will inject an initContainer using the PingToolkit wait-for utility that relies on nc host:port before continuing.

 Example: PingFederate Admin waiting on pingdirectory ldaps service to be available